AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 This document tracks key architectural and design decisions made during the development of the auth_service project.

+## February 26, 2025 - Email Sending Diagnostic and Implementation Plan

+**Context:** Users are not receiving registration confirmation emails when registering with an email address like rocchi.b.a@gmail.com.
+This issue affects the user experience and prevents proper account verification.

+**Decision:** Develop a comprehensive diagnostic and implementation plan to identify and fix the email sending issues.

+**Rationale:** Email functionality is critical for user verification, password resets, and notifications.
+A systematic approach to diagnosing and fixing the issue will ensure reliable email delivery and improve user experience.

+**Implementation:** Created the following documentation and implementation plans:
+- email_diagnostic_plan.md: Detailed diagnostic steps to identify the root cause of email sending failures
+- email_implementation.md: Specific implementation steps to enhance email sending reliability, including:
+  - Adding a test email endpoint for direct testing
+  - Enhancing error logging in the email sending process
+  - Implementing retry logic for transient failures
+  - Adding template verification functionality
+  - Validating email configuration at startup

 ## February 26, 2025 - Comprehensive Architectural Documentation

 **Context:** Need for detailed architectural documentation, code structure analysis, security review, and documentation planning to guide future development of the auth_service project.